Accommodations Toolkit

 Designated Feature:

-Ear mufflers (e.g., noise cancelling headphones) and/or white noise used to block external sounds.
+Noise Buffers: Ear mufflers (e.g., noise cancelling headphones) or white noise used to block external sounds.
 Student (not groups of students) wears equipment to reduce environmental noises.
-Students may have these testing variations if regularly used in the classroom.
+Students may be provided with noise buffers if regularly used in the classroom.
 Students who use white noise will need headphones unless tested individually in a separate setting.

 Wyoming

-Ear mufflers, white noise, and/or other equipment used to block external sounds.
-Student (not groups of students) wears equipment to reduce environmental noises.
+Noise Buffers: Student wears equipment to reduce environmental noises.
 Students may have these testing variations if regularly used in the classroom.
 Noise buffers used during testing should not interfere with the testing of other students.
 Headphones may be needed unless tested individually in a separate setting.

 Attribution